hbc/Intro-to-Unix/lessons/07_rnaseq_worksflow.md

 ![SAM](../img/SAM_file.png)

 Let's take a quick look at our alignment.
-To do so we first convert our BAM file into SAM format using samtools:
+To do so we first convert our BAM file into SAM format using samtools and then pipe it to the `less` command.
+This allows us to look at the contents without having to write it to file (since we don't need a SAM file for downstream analyses).

 ```
-$ samtools view -h results/STAR/Mov10_oe_1_Aligned.sortedByCoord.out.bam > Mov10_oe_1_Aligned.sortedByCoord.out.sam
+$ samtools view -h results/STAR/Mov10_oe_1_Aligned.sortedByCoord.out.bam | less

 ```

-Now we can use the `less` command to scroll through the SAM file and see how the fields correspond to what we expected.
+Sroll through the SAM file and see how the fields correspond to what we expected.

 ### Assess the alignment (visualization)